yxqd/luban/docs/helloworld.rst

 A few concepts
 ==============

-An *actor* lives in the "server side" and responds to client requests.
+An *actor* lives on the "server side" and responds to client requests.

 The entry point of a luban application is by default the "default" method of the "start" *actor*.